sayzlim/sayzlim.github.io/source/_posts/2014-08-12-keyboard-maestro-macro-examples.md

 date: 2014-08-12 17:00
 description:  Here’s a few ideas and suggestions from my Keyboard Maestro macros library to help you get the most out of this amazing utilities.
 tags:
-- keyboardmaestro
+- "Keyboard Maestro"
 ---

 A reader asked me to share my macro library with him recently.
 I declined.
 Sharing the macros I use to copy the data from analytics to spreadsheet won’t give you a single clue on how to build a useful macro.
 Instead, I’m going to show you the type of macros you can build in this article.

 <!-- more -->